IvanGavrilov/CalcKit/calculators.md

 Each Variable contains four elements: **Identifier**, **Name**, **Equations** and **Unit(s)**.

+All Calculators in CalcKit use a unique Circular Reference Algorithm, which allows each Variable to act as both Input and Output.

 #### Identifier

 The `Identifier` is basically a unique name/word that you'll use to reference this variable in other variables' equations.